 Organizing a session

-All interested researchers can propose a session by sending an e-mail to the Program Chairs by February 8, 2019.
+All interested researchers can propose a session by sending an e-mail to the Program Chairs by February 22, 2019 (extended).
 The Scientific Committee (ACA Working Group) will then decide on the acceptance of the proposed session.
 Accepted sessions will be immediately announced on the Sessions page.

 A proposal for a session has to include: